cryptoapi/Isolate-Bootstrap-4.1-CSS-Themes/README.md

 </div>
 ```

-And use any css style from folder css4.1 like
+And use any css style from folder css4.1 like so:
 ```html
 <head>
 <link rel="stylesheet" href="css4.1/bootstrapcustom.min.css" crossorigin="anonymous">